Phoenix Wright: Ace Attorney

 Phoenix Wright: Ace Attorney is an enhanced remake of the first game in the Japan-only Gyakuten Saiban ("Turnabout Trial") Game Boy Advance visual novel trilogy.
 You follow the novice lawyer Phoenix Wright and his quest for great justice, facing

 Japan's Los Angeles' corrupt law system.
 Instant success and sequels ensued.
-It also added an additional chapter using the Apollo Justice engine.
+It also added an additional chapter which features some new mechanics making use of the DS hardware, such as applying and blowing away fingerprint powder with the touch screen and microphone.

 Notably, it also made the game far easier than in the GBA version, where the save file created upon quitting the game was a temporary, single-use one: Screw up once, and you lose the whole case.
 Realism at its finest.